Browning BAR MK 3 DBM Tested and Reviewed

 The DBM has a high-capacity detachable box magazine (hence, DBM) that fits into the magazine well and doesn’t attach to a floor plate.
 The steel magazine is a solid piece of work and takes 10 rounds of .308.
 The rifle has magazine releases on both sides of the bottom metal for ambidextrous operation.

 The rifle’s barrel is 18 inches long with a 1:12-inch twist.
 That short barrel makes this BAR especially compact and handy.
-Combined with its magazine capacity, it was a natural choice for a cross-country boar hunt that OL editor-in-chief Andrew McKean embarked on last year.
+Combined with its magazine capacity, it was a natural choice for a cross-country boar hunt that hunting editor Andrew McKean embarked on last year.
 He topped the rifle with a 1–4X Leupold scope with a Pig Plex reticle and came away from the hunt impressed with the rig.

 “It handled almost like a shotgun, pointing pretty instinctively,” McKean says.
 “For me, it’s a great alternative to an AR.
 I think it has better weight and balance than an AR, and I’m able to deploy it faster, probably because its lines and operation are so familiar to me as a shotgunner.”